Olga, Russia

 Olga (О́льга) is an urban locality (an urban-type settlement) and the administrative center of Olginsky District of Primorsky Krai, Russia, located on the Olga Bay of the Sea of Japan, 240 km northeast of Nakhodka.
 Population:

 History

-During the Balhae Kingdom period, a town called Anju was founded near the present-day Olga, on the shores of the Olga Bay.
+During the Balhae Kingdom period, a town called Anju was founded near present-day Olga on the shores of Olga Bay.

-The military post of Olga was established by the Russians in 1858, several months after the region passed to Russia under the terms of the Treaty of Aigun.
-It was named for St. Olga.
-In the 19th century, it had a significant Chinese minority.
-This town has a similar name to the eldest daughter of Nicholas II.
+The Russian military post of Olga was established in 1858, several months after the region passed to Russia under the terms of the Treaty of Aigun.
+It was named after St. Olga.
+In the 19th century, the settlement had a significant Chinese minority.
+The town's name is similar to that of the eldest daughter of Nicholas II.